Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Introduction

-In this paper, we aim to examine the memory generated in pp-wave spacetime due to the passage of gravitational wave bursts.
-To this end, we consider a pulse profile behaving like a ramp waveform.
+Among the recent works, the extensive study of memory effects due to plane gravitational waves by Zhang and his collaborators is of interest \cite{ZHANG1, ZHANG2, ZHANG3, ZHANG7}.
+They have investigated linearly polarized exact plane waves with a Gaussian profile in \cite{ZHANG1, ZHANG2}, impulsive waves \cite{ZHANG3}, circularly polarized waves, and periodic waves in their subsequent papers.
+As mentioned in Ref.\cite{ZHANG1}, a `pulselike' profile required for solving the geodesic equations in a given spacetime can originate from plausible astrophysical sources.
+Memory effects in pp-wave spacetimes have also been studied in \cite{IC1, IC5, MALUF1, MALUF2, SIMIC1, SIMIC2, PREN}, where the wave profiles have been represented by Gaussian, sech-squared, square and other pulses.

+In this paper, we assume a pulse profile in the shape of a ramp to mimic an impulse of GW generated e.g., during the merger of two black holes, and examine the memory effects these waves produce in a pp-wave spacetime.
 Such a pulse has not been investigated so far.
-We then integrate the geodesic equations to obtain the separation along different directions and plot the changes in displacement and relative velocity for a pair of geodesics in each case.
-Our paper is divided into the following sections.
+Solving for the geodesic equations in the absence as well as in the presence of a pulse will help us to understand how the separation of the geodesics evolves with time due to the passage of such a wave profile.
+We will also see whether the solutions can be analytically derived when a ramp profile is considered, as we already know that analytical solutions could not be found in the case of Gaussian profile \cite{ZHANG1,ZHANG2}, although it could be extracted for a particular case of Dirac-delta pulse \cite{PREN}, and for a square pulse \cite{IC1,IC5}.
+Our paper is organised into the following sections.
 Sec.II presents the well-known pp-wave spacetime along with its characteristic features and the geodesic equations.
-In Sec.III, we discuss the physically viable pulse profiles which may be used to mimic GWs.
-We briefly review the memory effects produced by various pulses available in the literature, and then introduce our choice of pulse profile, which is the ramp waveform.
+In Sec.III, we discuss the physically viable pulse profiles which may be used to model GWs.
+We briefly review the memory effects produced by various profiles available in the literature, and then introduce our choice of pulse profile, which is the ramp waveform.
 We derive the analytical solutions of the geodesic equations both in the presence and absence of the pulse, and display the nature of memory in the respective plots for plus polarization in Sec.IV and for cross polarization in Sec.V.
 We conclude our study in Sec.VI with an analysis of our results and a comparison with the corresponding results obtained from geodesic deviation equations and those from similar works in the literature.